 - To create a Bootable CD just use the software of your choice that supports writing ISO images.

 - To create a Bootable USB Drive, Unzip the USB File you downloaded and copy all the files to your USB device.

 - Open a Command Prompt as Administrator and run the following command: X:syslinux.exe -ma X: (replace X with the Drive letter given to your USB Device).

-- The USB Device should be Bootable now but if you have trouble with this then you can either make the USB Bootable manually or try any of the number of Bootable USB Tools available online.
+- The USB Device should be Bootable now but if you have trouble with this, then you can either make the USB Bootable manually or try any of the numbers of Bootable USB Tools available online.

 How to use the Offline Password & Registry Editor: